Healthcare Cybersecurity

 • Regulatory Compliance: Adhering to standards like HIPAA, which guide the secure management of information-technology in healthcare.

-Sepio offers a comprehensive security solution , providing visibility and control over hardware assets through advanced physical layer technology.
-Sepio’s platform detect and mitigate rogue devices, ensuring full visibility of all hardware within an network organization.
+Sepio offers a comprehensive suite of healthcare cybersecurity solutions, providing visibility and control over hardware assets through physical layer technology.
+Sepio’s platform detects and mitigates rogue devices, ensuring full visibility of all hardware within the healthcare network security infrastructure.
 With predefined granular security policies, Sepio supports compliance and best practices, offering easy setup without the need for extensive baselining.

 Read the HealthCare CyberSecurity Brief. (pdf)